cityofcapetown/ds_code_challenge/README.md

 ## How to submit
 1. Download this repository using the Code -> `Download ZIP` option in the top right-hand corner.
 2. Add your work into this folder.
-3. Create a compressed archive file with all of your work in it.
+3. Create a ZIP file of the folder, with all of your work in it.
 4. Send us an email, with your archived project attached.
 If it is larger than 10 MB, then share it via a cloud storage service such as DropBox, and include the link in your email.

 ## Challenge